Xenthys/RawgoatTags/tags/thewikigame.md

 ## Example

-Input: `!thewikigame`
+`!thewikigame`

-Output: `Click <https://en.wikipedia.org/wiki/Special:Random> - your goal is to get to the **Country code top-level domain** wiki page in the least amount of clicks.
-Have fun!`
+Click <https://en.wikipedia.org/wiki/Special:Random> - your goal is to get to the **Country code top-level domain** wiki page in the least amount of clicks.
+Have fun!

+## Credits

 Created by tristanfarkas#0001